CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It assigns the argument `gender= ?` to be replaced in the `students` table.

-- It sets the value to be updated in the table using positional placeholder parameters.
+- It sets the value to be updated in the table using positional placeholder parameters `gender= ?`.

 :::